The Tax Law Has Changed

 The Bottom Line

-The new Nigeria Tax Act is not optional.
-If you're earning money as a freelancer or remote worker, you need to file by March 31, 2026.
+The Nigeria Tax Act 2025 is not optional.
+If you're earning money as a freelancer or remote worker, you need to file by March 31, 2027 (for 2026 income).

 Need help calculating your tax?
-TaxJeje was built exactly for this.
-Track your income, identify deductions, and get a clear picture of what you owe — all in one place.
+TaxJeje was built exactly for this — using the actual NTA 2025 rules.
+Track your income, identify deductions, and get a clear picture of what you owe.